When was the last time you took a good, hard look at your student loans? If it’s been a while, now is the time.

 When you’re ready to refinance, or just considering the option, you can see estimated rates from lenders without even submitting a full application.

-NerdWallet has teamed up with the online refinancing marketplace Credible to make the process pretty simple.
+Credible has made the process pretty simple.
 All you have to do is fill out one application on Credible’s website and then you will receive offers from all eight of the approved lenders within one to four business days.
 This is a great way to compare several different offers without having to apply eight different times.
-Plus, NerdWallet has put together a list of reviews about each lender to give you more information about the various options.

 You’ll notice that most of the offers will include both a variable rate and a fixed rate.
 Variable rates are set by an economic benchmark, which means they can change at any time.
 So if you don’t plan to pay your loan off pretty fast, then you’re better off going with a fixed rate offer.